2i2c-org/docs/community/content.md

 2i2c can share "community documentation" alongside your hub under a special `docs.<COMMUNITY>.2i2c.cloud` subdomain.
 This feature can be used to establish a home for the best practice, useful resources, and rich visualisations built by your community.

 :::{caution} Community Documentation is Experimental This feature is an experimental addition by 2i2c.
-It may change as we learn more about how communities are using it, and develop new features.
+It may change as we learn more about how communities are using it.
 :::

 Using a [2i2c-authored template][2i2c-org/community-docs-template], you can quickly get started by customising an existing bare-bones Jupyter Book.
 This template includes examples of: